CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/12-Licensing-Azure-Virtual-Desktop-for-external-users.md

 ### Task 2: Accessing application as an external user

-1. Return to WVD client application.
+1. Return to AVD client application.
 On the AVD dashboard, click on the application you want to launch.

    ![ws name.](media/ex4t2s2.png)